bionanopatterning/Ais/README.md

 ## Fluorescence-guided segmentation ##
 ![](scNodes/res/scR_fluo_g_seg.png)
-In [scNodes](github.com/bionanopatterning/scNodes) + Pom, data can be forwarded from the correlation editor into Pom's segmentation editor.
+In [scNodes](github.com/bionanopatterning/scNodes) + Ais, data can be forwarded from the correlation editor into Ais's segmentation editor.
 In the above image, a tomogram overlayed with a single molecule fluorescence localization map of rsEGFP2-labelled vimentin is being segmented; the fluorescence localizations reveal the location of vimentin filaments surrounded by a bundle of actin filaments an microtubules.

 ## 3D ray-traced fluorescence overlays ##
 ![](scNodes/res/scR_fluo_overlay.png)
-Rendering in [scNodes](github.com/bionanopatterning/scNodes) + Pom combines the default isosurface viewer with 3D ray-traced fluorescence overlays.
+Rendering in [scNodes](github.com/bionanopatterning/scNodes) + Ais combines the default isosurface viewer with 3D ray-traced fluorescence overlays.
 Here, a 2D single molecule localization map is projected into the 3D volume of the tomogram.
 Membranes, ribosomes, and the two vimentin filaments revealed by the fluorescence overlay are segmented and rendered.